How to Make Vegetable Broth Using Saved Kitchen Scraps

 - Use mushrooms.
 Even if you don’t love them (I’m not always a huge fan of their texture myself), mushrooms add excellent flavor to homemade vegetable broth.
 Love shrooms?
 Be sure to try our creamy vegan mushroom gravy!

-- Add a few bay leaves, either fresh or dry
+- Add 1-2 bay leaves, either fresh or dry

 - Have canned tomatoes on hand?
 Feel free to add tomato paste or crushed tomatoes to the mix.